 Number and Selection of Rotations

 Students are required to complete two rotations but ordinarily participate in three 8-10-week rotations in different laboratories.
 Of the three rotations, two must be performed in a BPH faculty laboratory.
-If a student identifies a dissertation laboratory after two rotations, s/he may petition the BPH Program Director to begin his/her dissertation research in lieu of further rotation studies.
+If a student identifies a dissertation laboratory after two rotations, s/he may petition the BPH Program Director to begin their dissertation research in lieu of further rotation studies.

 Any BPH faculty member may be approached for rotations.
 While the offer of a rotation is not an obligation of a laboratory to ultimately accept that student, the student should rotate only in laboratories that are willing and able, considering space and financial capacity, to accept new students.
 To facilitate the selection of laboratory rotations, students may refer to descriptions of faculty research and recent publications found on the faculty member’s website.
 Additionally, first year students will be required to attend “faculty pizza talks” which occur weekly from July through early September.
 These talks will be informal 60-minute presentation/discussions with faculty about the current and future research directions of their laboratory.
 These interactions greatly facilitate students making well thought-out choices about their rotations and future studies.
 Rotations with faculty outside the BPH Program must be approved in advance by the Program Director.
 Please note that if a student wants to rotate with a faculty member outside of BPH, that faculty member must be HILS-affiliated.